Compare Ireland’s best credit cards

 Pay your balance in full every month

-When possible, pay your entire balance off in full every month.
+When possible, pay your entire balance off in full every month rather than just the minimum monthly payment.
 This way you’ll avoid paying interest on the borrowed money and pay off your debt quicker.
 If you can’t clear the outstanding balance, pay as much as you can afford when the balance is due.

 Use for purchases not cash withdrawals